Viaje a Bali - Amed -Pura Lempuyang Lahur - Templo de-las Puertas del Cielo

 Where to stay in Amed and how many days to stay?

 As I mentioned earlier, the Amed region is divided into 7 villages: Amed, Jemeluk, Bunutan, Lipah, Selang, Banyuning and Aas.
-The most recommended villages to stay for their beaches overlooking Mount Agung are the same village of Amed and the village of Lipah, which is just next door.
+The most recommended villages to stay for their beaches overlooking Mount Agung are the same village of Amed and the Lipah, which is just next door.
 They are very simple villages, without big constructions and with a main street parallel to the coast full of restaurants, hotels and small shops, most of them familiar.

 With two days you have more than enough to see the temples and beaches around.
 We stay at Pacha Hostel, a hippie hostel for backpackers next to the beach.
 It’s the right place to meet people and have a few drinks in the evening with live music.
 With breakfast included, you can stay for only 12 euros in a double room or in a mixed room for 5 euros.